Net Abbey

 Online Catholic information and inspiration for everyone!

-Why is there so much suffering in the world and why does God allow us to suffer?
+Why is there so much evil in the world and why does God allow us to suffer?

-Net Abbey home page Is suffering a punishment?
-Back to About God page
+Net Abbey home page Back to About God page

-Why do we suffer - why is there pain in this world... this is the age old question and one which seems to beg the question of whether God, if He exists, is really kind the way folks say He is.
+Why do we suffer - why is there pain in this world... this is the age old question and one which seems to beg the question of whether God, if He exists, is really kind, the way people say He is.

 Three basic things CAUSE pain and suffering: